IHE/RAD.IRA/input/pagecontent/rad-x4.md

 - A Report Creator shall close the procedure.
 It may use the `id` in the `report` context as the report ID for the eventual created report.
 - An Evidence Creator shall close the patient's study.

-If the Receiver failed to process the event, then it shall return a `syncerror` back to the Manager using Send SyncError Event [RAD-X10](rad-10.html).
+If the Receiver accepted the event initially (i.e. return `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Manager using Send SyncError Event [RAD-X10](rad-10.html).

 ### 2:3.X4.5 Security Considerations